Online Courses & e-Learning

 Online course participants communicate through a discussion board within the course system.
 Participants type their responses to discussion prompts provided in the course, and other course participants can type replies.
 Participants contribute to the discussion at times that are convenient to them.
 They do not have to be online at the same time.

-We welcome first time online learners and encourage you to give it a try.
+We welcome first time online learners and encourage them to give it a try.
 Our course facilitators are experienced with supporting participants throughout the learning process.

 What are the technical requirements for participation?

-To participate in courses, you must have access to a reliable computer with an Internet connection.
+To participate in courses, participants must have access to a reliable computer with an Internet connection.
 We recommend a high-speed Internet connection.
 Read more about system requirements.